GRESB/tableau-server/README.md

 and then runs that [image as a job](https://github.com/tableau/tableau-server-in-kubernetes/blob/main/templates/upgrade-job.yml).
 The pod in the upgrade job needs to mount the data directory of the primary node, which means that node needs to be stopped.
-Imagine a 3 node cluster where the pods are called
+Imagine a 3-node cluster where the pods are called

 - tableau-server-primary-0
 - tableau-server-worker-0